|2505 S. Houston Ave.

 The Public Night is the first Friday of the Month

 Our public viewing nights are the first Friday of each month from sunset to 10 pm.
 We look forward to seeing you at the next public viewing night.
-Please refer to our Observatory calendar for specific times when we are open.
+Please refer to our Observatory Calendar for specific times when we are open.
 Wearing masks is encouraged while on site.
 We will be meeting in the parking lot, and taking small groups into the observatory to view through the telescopes.
 We will be having laser tours of the sky, tours of our astronomy in art exhibits, and tours of the observatory

 For more information on the lists, the Astronomical League, and the North Houston Astronomy club, please ask any of the astronomers on the next public night at the observatory.

 The Insperity Observatory became fully operational in June of 2009.
 We have passed out 10th anniversary!
 Through the support of many donors, this state of the art facility is now available to students and families in our area.
 However, funds are still needed to equip this observatory with teaching materials and equipment.
 If you would like to support the exciting efforts of the Observatory, designate your gift today!